 iOS 11 Design Principles

-You’ll find all Apple iOS design and UX design principles in what they call the Human Interface Guidelines or HIG.
-These guidelines are really extensive and constantly changing and evolving, which is one of the reasons for Apple’s success based on great design and user experience.
+You’ll find all Apple iOS design principles and UX design principles in what they call the Human Interface Guidelines or HIG.
+These guidelines are really extensive and constantly changing and evolving, which is one of the reasons for Apple’s success based on great design guided by user experience design principles.

 If you EVER want to know something about iOS user experience, reading these guidelines is mandatory.